stormworks-utils/sw_mc_builder/README.md

 ### Recursive definitions

 There is a special component, a `Placeholder`, which can be used to create recursive definitions.
-A `Placeholder` must be resolved before submitting the microcontroller to `handle_mcs`, otherwise an error will be raised.
+A `Placeholder` should be resolved before submitting the microcontroller to `handle_mcs`, otherwise an warning will be issued.

 ```python
 from sw_mc_builder import *